ahle-pro/kata_bank/README.md

 I will run these tests and correct my code if they fail, repeat until all tests are successful.

+### DDD (Tackling the complexity of software development)

+Domain driven design (DDD) is an approach to software development based on two main principles:
+1. The primary focus of a software project should be the domain itself and not the technical details
+2. Complex domain design should be based on a model.

+Based on the exercise scenario and the result of our example mapping (BDD), we could easily identify some elements in our domain model:
+1. Entities: Customer or Client and Account
+2. Value Objects: WithdrawalAmount, OriginalBalance, NewBalance

 ### Without BDD, how do I model the application from user requirements ?
 Firstly, I use the textual analysis method (Abbott) to identify the candidate items for my model element (UML).
 After evaluation, I stick with the following model: